denoland/docs/runtime/manual/advanced/typescript/types.md

 and use that instead of the JavaScript file when TypeScript was type checking the file, but still load the JavaScript file when running the program.

+> ℹ️ _Note_: Instead of `@deno-self-types`, a triple slash directive in the form
+> of `/// <reference types="./coolLib.d.ts" />` can be used.
+This is not
-> ℹ️ _Note_ this is a repurposed directive for TypeScript that only applies to
+> recommended anymore.
+This is a repurposed directive for TypeScript that only
-> JavaScript files.
-Using the triple-slash reference directive of `types` in a
+> applies to JavaScript files.
+Using the triple-slash reference directive of
-> TypeScript file works under Deno as well, but has essentially the same
+> `types` in a TypeScript file works under Deno as well, but has essentially the
-> behavior as the `path` directive.
+> same behavior as the `path` directive.

 ### Using X-TypeScript-Types header